0fie/Wallpapers/README.md

 ### Some wallpapers that I use.

 - If an image's resolution is too low for you, [search](https://www.google.com/search?q=ai+image+upscale+free) for an AI image upscaler.
 - You can apply [Catppuccin](https://github.com/catppuccin/catppuccin) flavors to your wallpapers using the [Catppuccinifier](https://github.com/lighttigerXIV/catppuccinifier).
+The `flake.nix` file in this repo has a [devshell](https://nix.dev/concepts/flakes.html) output which gives you the Catppuccinifier.
+Run `nix develop` to access the tool.
 - All credits go to the **original creators** of these images.
 - Pull requests are _kinda_ welcome?